cloudstead/wordland/README.md

 Other players will see their tiles rendered with the custom skin.

+### Themed Areas
+Boards can have a special sponsored theme: Harry Potter, Star Wars, Lego, etc.

+Custom graphics and special bonuses for use of words on the theme-list.

+Prizes and free stuff.

 ## Special Game Mechanics for Infinite Boards

 Infinite-sized boards present both challenges and opportunities.